NavinKumar1210/Backend-Dev/SystemDesignFundamentals/Http/Forward_and_Reverse_Proxy/FowardProxy.md

 # Forward Proxy :
 * Forward proxy is a Server that is acts as a intermediatery between a ( one or multiple ) users and internet.

 * Example : you can use Nginx and apache as Forward Proxy Server.
-Refer Image
+Refer Image ForwardandReverseProxy.webp

 ## Why Forward Proxy :